DamianStanger/node-service-host/readme.md

 }
 ```

-When configuring, the service host needs to be given a handler, this handler needs to be a function that takes as arguments
+When it is used the service host needs to be given a handler, this handler needs to be a function that takes as arguments
 a message, and a collection of callbacks that give control to the handler on what to do with the message once all is done.
-success (delete the message), retry (do nothing with the message), or fail (treat the message to an error).
+success (delete the message), retry (do nothing with the message), or fail (treat the message to an error),

 These callbacks are all relative to a source.
 For example an aws sqs source will need to delete messages from the sqs queue
 and an azure source would need to delete messages from azure.
-The source knows how to deal with messages from that source.
+The source knows how to deal with messages originating from that source.

+For an example of setting up a handler see the registerHandlers method in example/service.js

-## Config - Defaults defined in the brackets []
+## Config - Defaults defined in the [brackets]
 ```
 export serviceHostLoggerLevel=info                      # [silent] fatal error warn info debug trace export serviceHostMaxProcessingConcurrency=2            # [1]